-The Tecnifibre Carboflex 130 squash racket is used by Nour El Sherbini of Egypt on the WSA World Tour and Miguel Angel Rodriguez on the PSA World Tour.
-It was also used by Mohamed El Shorbagy on the PSA World Tour, though he’s since switched to the Tecnifibre Carboflex 125.
+The Tecnifibre Carboflex 130 squash racket has been used by Nour El Sherbini of Egypt on the WSA World Tour and Miguel Angel Rodriguez and Omar Mosaad on the PSA World Tour.

 The Carboflex 130 is made of Graphite (boring) and Basaltex™ (exciting) technology.
 What’s Basaltex™, you ask?
 Well, according to the Basaltex website, this seems to mean products made of basalt.
 In case you didn’t know, that’s cooled-off lava.

 That’s right: if you play with this racket, you can say your racket is made from lava.
 Why is that good?
 Well for starters, you can say your racket is made from lava.
 But in addition, if you are ever playing squash and the court becomes covered with red-hot molten lava, your racket will be more likely to survive than your opponent’s racket.